sjdv1982/seamless/silk.md

 When assigned to a Silk type, the schema is copied.
 Default: True

-### infer_ndims
-Whenever a binary array is assigned, the instance is inferred to be a shapedarray, fixing ndims.
-Default: True

 ### infer_storage
 For any instance, infer its storage as a form constraint.
 Storage is inferred as "plain" or "binary"; "pure-" and "mixed-" must be added manually.
 If the instance is binary, infer its bytesize as well.
+Default: True
+UPDATE: this is stored in a "storage" attribute.
+For children, it can also be stored in schema["form"]["storage"][child]

+### infer_ndim
+Whenever a binary array is assigned, the instance is inferred to be a shapedarray, fixing ndim.
+Default: True

+### infer_strides
+Whenever a binary array is assigned, the strides/contiguous property is fixed.
 Default: True

 ### infer_required (2)
 A new inferred property is automatically added to the required properties